 Medical Delta Living Lab 'Blended rehabilitation'

-The number of elderly people with complex care needs who are undergoing rehabilitation is increasing.
+The number of people with complex care needs who are undergoing rehabilitation is increasing.
 At the same time, there is a structural shortage of healthcare personnel.
-This calls for a different approach to elderly rehabilitation: with more room for self-management, preferably in their own living environment, and with the smart use of healthcare professionals – supported by technology.
+This calls for a different approach to rehabilitation: with more room for self-management, preferably in their own living environment, and with the smart use of healthcare professionals – supported by technology.

 Redesign for rehabilitation care